Things to do in Vancouver in Winter

 The tour lasted for about an hour and included some information on how beer is made, a tour of the brewery, and three beer tastings of our choice!
 It was a fun little activity, and the beer was excellent!

-While we do like to cook to save some money when travelling in more expensive places, Vancouver has a great budget food option – Sushi!
-In downtown Vancouver it is easy to find high quality sushi for about $5-10 CAN.
+While we do like to cook to save some money when traveling in more expensive places, Vancouver has a great budget food option – Sushi!
+In downtown Vancouver, it is easy to find high-quality sushi for about $5-10 CAN.
 There are literally hundreds of Sushi places to choose from in downtown Vancouver.